ddsky/api-league-clients/dart/doc/FoodApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

-# **retrieveRecipeInformation**
+# **retrieveRecipeInformationAPI**
-> RetrieveRecipeInformation200Response retrieveRecipeInformation(id, addWinePairing)
+> RetrieveRecipeInformationAPI200Response retrieveRecipeInformationAPI(id, addWinePairing)

-Retrieve Recipe Information
+Retrieve Recipe Information API

 Get detailed recipe information such as dietary properties, macro and micro nutrients, used ingredients and their amounts, and more.